Southampton-RSG/2015-12-15-Southampton/novice/python-unit-testing/motivation.md

 Write a function called **addnumbers** in **addnumbers.py** that passes the unit tests in **test_addnumbers.py**.

 All addnumbers should do is add together all the numbers in a list and return the result.

+## OK, What's the big deal?

+- Writing the tests made us look deeper

+- made us read the code very carefully

+- made us see both the good and the bad side

+- Refactored some incorrect or messy code

+- In the end, we have absolutely no fear about tearing the code to pieces and putting it back together again, even though we didn't write it

+## Thank You!